jostylr/mord/structure.md

 Grab the list.txt file, read the directoy, use it to assemble the links and table of contents, build new list if needed, then go through the pieces, transforming them into the html template

+The creating a list comes first since it gets the title into the mix of the entries if it is not already there.

     _"common variables"